Master the Art of Negotiating Directly with a Vendor when Buying a Property

-So before we get started, we need to assume you have already found the lead (a property your interested in that’s available directly via the owner).
+So before we get started, we need to assume you have already found the lead (a property you're interested in that's available directly via the owner).

 This could be from any source (leafleting, newspaper adverts, referrals from a friend etc...)
 AND where the property isn't marketed through an estate agent, so you will be negotiating ’directly’ with the homeowner.

-So the process you need to follow to negotiate a successful deal are broken down in to 4 steps:
+So the process you need to follow to negotiate a successful deal is broken down into 4 steps:

 - Qualify the Lead